Respiratory Muscle Training

 919-684-3859

-When your breathing muscles are weakened from disease or surgery, it can have a devastating impact on daily life.
+When your breathing muscles are weakened from disease, surgery, or disuse, it can have a devastating impact on daily life.
 Impaired breathing may hamper your ability to be physically active and may make walking, climbing stairs, and even sleeping difficult.
-Speech and swallowing can also be affected.
-Respiratory muscle training (RMT) strengthens your respiratory muscles and improves your ability to perform these activities.
+Respiratory muscle training (RMT) strengthens your respiratory muscles to help improve breathing as well as speech, swallowing, and cough strength.

 Find a Respiratory Muscle Training Doctor